 I always go to digital, graphite, and oils (sometimes when I want to have a headache, watercolors).
 My process always starts with a very basic doodle, this is the part where I am laying down my ideas.
 I’m not very precious at this moment as all I’m interested in is getting a ton of ideas onto paper.

-Once I’m certain on the direction I want to take it , I then begin to gather references and information.
-This is the part that takes the longest because I want to make sure that I’ll have everything I need, so that its smooth painting afterwards.
+Once I’m certain on the direction I want to take it, I then begin to gather references and information.
+This is the part that takes the longest because I want to make sure that I’ll have everything I need so that it is smooth painting afterward.
 After all my references are gathered, I will usually do a very detailed sketch in which I work the values and colors of the painting.
 If those sketches are approved then I move on to an accurate line drawing and only after all of this is done, I begin the painting process.

 9. What is the best advice you have ever received regarding your artwork and career?

 The best advice about painting and career came at a point in my life where I was at my lowest.
 I almost quit art!
 I asked a room full of artist who I admired if they always felt like their work sucked.
 That opened the floodgates to a very long conversation about how everyone felt like their neighbor was better.
 I realized this inadequacy was something we all felt… It was liberating!
 That was the moment I realized I needed to shut away useless fears and thoughts and focus on more important things, like painting, and enjoying life!

 “The best advice about painting and career came at a point in my life where I was at my lowest.
 I almost quit art!
 I asked a room full of artist who I admired if they always felt like their work sucked.
 That opened the floodgates (…)”

 Another good advice is to take care of your body.
 Too many artist paints all hours of days, I was one of them until my body decided enough was enough and I injured my hands.
 Take breaks all the time, learn hand stretches, and sleep!
 All these things will keep you healthy and will let you paint for many years to come!

 10. What are your hopes for the future of your career?